Introduction

 Next we explore how well the nominal CCT reported by the LED light sources matches the CCT computed from the measured spectra.
 A LED lamp with nominal and measured CCT in agreement is described by the black dashed line.
 We see that the nominally much broader range of colour temperatures in the specifications of the Elgato LED lamp (2900 K to 7000K) compared to the FL-96 (3000 K to 5500 K) does not match the measured values, approaching those of the Sunwayfoto LED light which performs very close to the reported nominal values.

-The three light sources differ in how dimming is implemented.
-As shown in the post of four years ago, dimming of the Amaran AL-M9 is done by pulsing (PWM at 40 kHz) while that in the Sunwayfoto FL96 is done by constant current (CC).
+Dimming of the Amaran AL-M9 is done by pulsing (PWM at 40 kHz) while that in the Sunwayfoto FL96 is done by constant current (CC).
 The dimming in the Elgato Key Light Mini is done by PWM at 146 kHz.
 The dimming of the Amaran AL-M9 is done in 10 steps, while in the other two LED lights the setting is described as a percentage with a resolution of 1% for the setting.
+The fastest light sensor I have according to specifications has typical rise and fall times of \(2\,\mu s\), making it impossible to observe the real shape of the light pulses at these high frequencies, while measuring the frequency is possible.

 In principle constant current dimming is preferable to PWM, as with PWM light output pulses between maximum output and off, with varying duty cycle, rather than being constant in time.
 When the frequency is very high, the effect is unlikely to be reflected in the images we take.
 In the case of 40 kHz, one might start seeing inconsistent exposure on successive image frames with shutter speeds close to the maximum available in digital cameras, around 1/16000 of a second.
 PWM at 146 kHz is unlikely to affect any normal photographic camera.
 Many modern digital cameras can scan the light to determine the frequency and automatically adjust the shutter speed and metering system to ensure consistent exposure from frame to frame.
 Let’s not forget that illumination at many home and businesses flickers at 100 Hz or 120 Hz, because of the frequency of AC mains power.
 However, only in the case of LEDs the pulsing is on/off.
 With incandescent lamps and fluorescent tubes the fluctuation is between two levels of brightness.
 Most problematic is when different light sources, possibly with different emission spectra, are pulsed at different frequencies.
 This can result in very clear colour banding in photographs, especially when using electronic shutter in cameras in which rows of pixels in the sensor are read sequentially.